 It is also worthwhile to note that few agents will be willing to work on an open listing, except for a very unique property or during a sales “dry spell” because of the uncertain nature of a payout for them.

-Open Listings do not get a place in Multiple Listing Services.
+Open listings do not get a place in the Multiple Listing Services (MLS).